ship-armada/crowdfund/CROWDFUND.md

 **Launch team hop-2 invite budget.** The launch team also holds a predeclared budget of 60 direct hop-2 placements.
 The intended use case is friends, family, and adjacent supporters for whom the $1,000 cap is appropriate.
 These participants receive no invite rights (consistent with all hop-2 participants).
 Budget is fixed for the duration of the crowdfund.

-**No financial incentive to invite others.** Participants receive no allocation benefit from inviting distinct other addresses who commit — there is no referral bonus, no token reward, and no increase in a participant's own allocation from someone else's commitment.
-Invitations to other people are an act of community-building, not a financial strategy.
-Note: self-inviting (filling your own lower-hop slots with the same address) does have direct allocation value — the address receives ARM at each hop independently.
-This is disclosed and bounded, not prohibited.
+**No financial incentive to invite.** Participants receive no allocation benefit from others' commitments.
+There is no referral bonus, no token reward, and no increase in a participant's own allocation from someone else's commitment.
+Invitations are an act of community-building, not a financial strategy.
+This keeps the invite graph honest: people invite those they genuinely want in the community, not those most likely to maximize their own return.

 ### Hop Structure